 It is the risk in which a borrower is unable to pay the interest or principal on its debt obligations.
-The Basel Committee on Banking Supervision defines credit risk as the potential that a bank borrower, or counter-party, will fail to meet its payment obligations regarding the terms agreed with the bank.
-It includes both uncertainty involved in repayment of the bank’s dues, and repayment of dues on time.
+The Basel Committee on Banking Supervision defines credit risk as to the potential that a bank borrower, or counter-party, will fail to meet its payment obligations regarding the terms agreed with the bank.
+It includes both uncertainties involved in repayment of the bank’s dues and repayment of dues on time.

 The four components of market risk: